 JESSICA: In general, I’ve been seeing a lot less polarity between organic and conventional and a lot more eagerness to work together.
 Which is really exciting for me as an organic researcher because so much research goes into things like improving soil health, creating a crop rotation that will help control insects and provide these long-term benefits.
 So what’s kind of nice is that some of those research findings are actually getting adopted by conventional growers because they see it’s cost saving, and it has these long-term benefits.
 So a lot of the projects that we’re working on that traditionally would only have organic researchers and organic farmers on are actually these really multifaceted teams that include organic and conventional growers and organic and conventional researchers because this holistic view of the farm is gaining popularity.
 And I think that it’s creating really strong results because, like you say, we’re able to leverage the knowledge from each sector that’s getting developed.

 TOM: Right.
-I mean, the agricultural world is big enough to have both organic and inorganic, in my mind, and we can learn from each other, as you said.
+The agricultural world is big enough to have both organic and inorganic, in my mind, and we can learn from each other, as you said.
 And the benefits from working together are much better than the benefits of fighting each other all the time, certainly.
 So one of the other things I’m really interested in is there’s always this comparison between yield and economics, if you’re an organic farmer versus more of a traditional farmer.
 And I think most organic farmers really feel like there’s an economic boost because you get paid more for your crops.
 But I also hear that maybe there’s a yield reduction.
 What does the science show on yields and economics?

 JESSICA: That’s a great question, and it’s such a good question that some researchers actually looked into it a few years ago.
 So they looked into the yields on organic farms and conventional farms and the impact of the farming system on farmer livelihoods.
 And what they found was that even when farms that transition to organic end up having yield reductions, the income is still higher on organic farms.
 And the reason for that is: one, the premium that farmers get for organic products and also the reduced costs associated with growing organic because they don’t have to have those costly synthetic inputs.
 It’s kind of neat because organic farmers can rest assured that even if they don’t have as high yields, the income that they’re bringing in is still higher than if they were farming conventionally.
 And The Organic Center worked with the Organic Trade Association a few years ago on a briefing to Congress.